 Why doesn’t serum magnesium reflect true body stores?

-Serum magnesium represents less than 1% of total body magnesium and is tightly regulated by the body’s homeostatic mechanisms.
-When dietary intake is insufficient, magnesium is mobilized from bone and intracellular compartments to maintain normal blood levels, potentially masking deficiency.
+According to de Baaij et al. (2015), serum magnesium represents less than 1% of total body magnesium and is tightly regulated by the body’s homeostatic mechanisms.
+When dietary intake is insufficient, magnesium is mobilized from bone and intracellular compartments to maintain normal blood levels.

 What factors increase risk of magnesium depletion?

-Key risk factors include reduced kidney function, long-term proton pump inhibitor use, diuretic medications, and excessive alcohol consumption.
-The NAKO-MRI study found these clinical factors better predicted health complications than blood magnesium levels.
+The NAKO-MRI study identified key risk factors including reduced kidney function, long-term proton pump inhibitor use, diuretic medications, and excessive alcohol consumption.
+The study found these clinical factors better predicted health complications than blood magnesium levels.

 Are there better tests than serum magnesium available?

-Red blood cell magnesium and ionized magnesium have been proposed as alternatives, but current research indicates these biomarkers lack adequate validation to reliably distinguish clinical deficiency from subclinical insufficiency in routine practice.
+According to the original source, red blood cell magnesium and ionized magnesium have been proposed as alternatives, but current biomarkers lack adequate validation to reliably distinguish clinical deficiency from subclinical insufficiency in routine practice.

-The findings suggest clinicians may need to rely more heavily on clinical assessment of depletion risk factors rather than serum magnesium levels alone when evaluating patients for potential magnesium insufficiency.
-As research continues to validate better biomarkers, the integration of dietary assessment, medication review, and clinical scoring systems may provide more accurate evaluation of magnesium status than traditional blood testing approaches.
+The findings from multiple studies suggest clinicians may need to rely more heavily on clinical assessment of depletion risk factors rather than serum magnesium levels alone when evaluating patients for potential magnesium insufficiency.
+The integration of dietary assessment, medication review, and clinical scoring systems may provide more accurate evaluation of magnesium status than traditional blood testing approaches.

 Source: Serum magnesium measures less than 1% of total body magnesium